Lab-Brat/gentoo_update/README.md

 To get help or request additional features feel free to create an issue in this GitHub repo.
 Or just contact me directly via email at [labbrat_social@pm.me](mailto:labbrat_social@pm.me) or on IRC.
-I am also in most of the #gentoo IRC groups and my nick there is #LabBrat.
+I am in most of the #gentoo IRC groups and my nick there is #LabBrat.